Top 8 of the best Sculpting software for 3D modeling in 2020

 3D Sculpting Software n°6: 3D Coat

-3D-Coat is a great 3D sculpting software from Pilgway designed to create free-form organic and hard surfaced 3D models from scratch.
-Its main features- which are also its main advantages over its competitors- are its use of 3D pixels (called “voxels”) to easily digitally sculpt the design, the ability to create fast and user friendly UV maps, the ease and variety in texturing and the retopology tools that it provides.
+3D-Coat is a great 3D digital sculpting tool from Pilgway designed to create free-form organic and hard surfaced 3D models from scratch.
+Its main features- which are also its main advantages over its competitors- are its use of 3D pixels (called “voxels”) to easily digitally sculpt the design, the ability to create fast and user-friendly UV maps, the ease and variety in texturing and the retopology tools that it provides.

 In case you want to see how really 3DCoat works, check the video below: